 The remaining debt is mainly in short and long-term loans in U.S. dollars at floating interest rates.
 The majority of our borrowings (net of the effect of the cross currency interest rate swap transaction) are usually linked to the relevant LIBOR plus a spread of 0.9% - 1.95%, and therefore are exposed to changes in interest rates.
-Most of our loans will mature within 2018 and 2019.
+Most of our loans will mature within 2019 and 2020.

 Should interest rates either increase or decrease, such change may affect our results of operations due to changes in the cost of the liabilities and the return on the assets that are based on variable rates.
-At December 31, 2017, a hypothetical 1% (100 basis points) increase in the current interest rates would result an additional expense of \$4 millions.
+At December 31, 2018, a hypothetical 1% (100 basis points) increase in the current interest rates would result in an additional expense of \$7 million.